YeoLab/merge_peaks/README.md

 # Outputs
 - mergedPeakBedFilename: this is the BED6 file containing reproducible peaks as determined by entropy-ordered peaks between two replicates.
+    - chrom
+    - start
+    - end
+    - geomean of the log2 fold changes
+    - minimum of the -log10 p-value between two replicates
+    - strand
 This is probably what will be useful.
 - *.full files: these tabbed outputs have the following columns (in order):
     - chromosome